 PFM Asset Management Background

 Public Financial Management, Inc. formed in 1975.
-In 2001, PFM Asset Management LLC was created to deliver the parent company’s advisory services.
+In 2001, PFM Asset Management was created to deliver the parent company’s advisory services.
+PFM has a number of other affiliates as well.

 PFM Asset Management primarily works with institutional investors, including: